U.S. vaccine campaign grows as COVID-19 kills 2,500-plus Americans daily

 The Trump administration was also in talks to secure additional antibody treatment doses from Regeneron Pharmaceuticals Inc and Eli Lilly and Co, Operation Warp Speed chief adviser Moncef Slaoui told the same conference call.

-Reporting by Susan Heavey, Manas Mishra, Anurag Maan, Lisa Shumaker and, Richard Cowan; Writing by Daniel Trotta and Steve Gorman; Editing by Steve Orlofsky and Aurora Ellis
+Reporting by Susan Heavey, Manas Mishra, Anurag Maan, Lisa Shumaker and, Richard Cowan; Writing by Daniel Trotta and Steve Gorman; Editing by Steve Orlofsky, Aurora Ellis and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.